Welcome to

 Why the primary element market is growing

-The rise of crude oil prices since early 2017 has revved up oil & gas exploration and production activity worldwide.
+The rise of crude oil prices since 2022 has revved up oil & gas exploration and production activity worldwide.
 That surge has increased sales of differential pressure (DP) flowmeters, which are among the most widely used flowmeters in the industry.
 This is good news for primary elements, which suppliers combine with DP transmitters to create DP flowmeters.

 Other factors are also fueling the growth of the primary elements market: